Skip to content

 A wireless microphone system allows the user’s voice to be transmitted “wirelessly” to its receiver, located in the sound system.
 The sound system amplifies the signal from the receiver and outputs it through the system’s speakers.

-A wireless mic system consists of three main components that operate together as low powered, individual radio station.
+A wireless microphone system consists of three main components (detailed below) that essentially operate together as a low powered, individual radio station.

 1. Microphone:

-Though the first wireless mic systems were designed with handheld mics, nearly all fitness instructors prefer the hands-free freedom a headset mic allows.
-The mic connects to the transmitter.
+Though the first wireless microphone systems were designed with handheld mics, nearly all fitness instructors prefer the hands-free freedom a headset mic allows.
+The headset microphone connects to a transmitter, which is typically worn on the waist in a belt pouch.
+But technically there are two types of headset transmitters, detailed next...

 2. Transmitter:

-Wireless mic systems used for fitness originally all used bodypack transmitters.
+Wireless mic systems used for fitness originally all used bodypack transmitters, worn on the waist.
 The headset mic connects to a bodypack transmitter via a short cable.
-In the early 2000s, Samson Technologies designed the first “transmitter on the headset” wireless mic, the Airline 77.
-Both types of transmitters – bodypack and transmitter-on-headset are widely used for group exercise instruction today and are available from many manufacturers.
+In the early 2000s, Samson Technologies designed the first “transmitter on the headset” or "cable-less" wireless headset microphone, the Samson AirLine 77.
+These days, both types of transmitters (bodypack and cable-less) are widely used for group exercise instruction and are available from multiple manufacturers.

 3. Receiver:

-Receives the radio transmission from the transmitter and converts it back to an audio signal so it can be amplified by the sound system.
-The receiver is typically located in the sound system or near enough to it to be connected by a short audio cable.
+The receiver receives the radio transmission from the transmitter and converts it back to an audio signal so it can be amplified by the sound system.
+The receiver is typically connected to the sound system mixer, or to a portable speaker mic input jack.

-Q: Is a wireless mic system all I need to for my class to hear me?
+Q: Is a wireless mic system all I need for my class to hear me?

-A: Wireless mic systems make no sound on their own.
-They must be connected to a sound system.
+A: A wireless mic system makes no sound on its own.
+It must be connected to a sound system mixer or to a portable speaker.
 Note: some ‘all-in-one’ portable sound systems have a wireless receiver built-in, so this connection is already made.
-You need a compatible headset and transmitter and you are good to go do your class.

 Q: Will a Shure (for example) transmitter work with an Audio-Technica (for example) receiver?